zendframework/zend-hydrator/doc/book/strategy.md

 ### Zend\\Hydrator\\Strategy\\ExplodeStrategy

 This Strategy is a wrapper around PHPs `implode` and `explode` functions.
-The delemiter and a limit can be defined at teh constructor.
+The delemiter and a limit can be defined at the constructor.
 The Limit is only respected in the `extract` function.

 ### Zend\\Hydrator\\Strategy\\SerializableStrategy